U.S. Marines with 2nd Marine Division depart for Naval Station Guantanamo Bay

 |Downloads:

-This work, U.S. Marines with 2nd Marine Division depart for Naval Station Guantanamo Bay, by Sgt Rowdy Vanskike, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Marines with 2nd Marine Division depart for Naval Station Guantanamo Bay [Image 10 of 10], by LCpl Orlanys Diaz Figueroa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.